 It will be extremely helpful to know some Spanish phrases.
 A lot of city Costa Ricans know a degree of English but not all.
 Here are some useful phrases and words:

 Voy a X: I’m going to X (hotel, restaurant, etc.).

 Mi hotel es cerca de X: My hotel is close to X.

 There are Uber Drivers in the Wee Hours of the Morning

-We’ve needed to call Uber for early morning flights and had no problem getting one at 4 AM.
+We’ve needed to call Uber for early morning flights and had no problem getting one at 4 AM in San Jose.
 So don’t worry too much if it’s late in the night or super early in the morning, we’ve never had a problem calling an Uber at 11 PM or 4 AM.

 You May Have to Use Surge Pricing During Rush Hour

 Surge pricing is annoying and unfortunately it is also in Costa Rica.
 San Jose, notorious for horrible traffic, impatient drivers and long ignored pot holes, is a mess during rush hour and surge pricing may be necessary to get a ride.